Command at Sea insignia

 Admiral Michelle Howard in 2017 wearing a command-at-sea pin in the post-tour position; flag officers were not allowed to wear them in the post-tour position before 2015.

 The Command at Sea insignia is a badge of the United States' seagoing services worn by officers on their uniforms to denote that they are the commander, or formerly a commander, of a warship.
 If the wearer is currently the commander of a warship, it is worn above the nametag, which is worn a quarter of an inch above the right chest pocket on a uniform shirt.
 Afterwards, the pin is moved to the left side of the shirt or jacket.
-For the commanders of land-based installations, a different but similar version known as the Command Ashore insignia instead.
+Commanders of land-based installations wear a different but similar badge, known as the Command Ashore insignia, instead.